acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 Please refer to the [ACF Packet Submission Guidelines](/packet-submission-guidelines) when writing and submitting your packet.

+## Distribution

+The submitted packet and final packet distributions for ACF Fall (and other ACF tournaments) may be found [here](/distribution).
+This distribution refers to a full packet; teams submitting half-packets will receive their half-packet assignments from the head editor.

 ## Sites

 ACF has selected the following host sites for ACF Fall: